Gifts - guitar stuff

 In another blatantly commercial hub here are some ideas for presents for guitar players - or potential guitar players.

 - Travel guitar.
 This can be a great thing for people who are on the road a lot, but also ideal for kids, especially if they are having guitar lessons or general music lessons at school.
 My favourite would be the Baby Taylor or Big Baby Taylor acoustic, which are really easy to play and sound good.
 See the link below - but definitely shop around too.
-The Taylor GS Mini has got some great reviews in the press.
+The Taylor GS Mini has got some great reviews in the press, and I'm impressed with mine, which is the koa version with pickup, very hard to beat for the money.

 - Teenager electric: Fender Squier guitars are usually a good bet, especially the low budget Stratocaster model.
 Take care with the switches and sockets, as they are far from indestructible, other than that they are great value for money.The new Chinese made line seems to have some quality control issues, and you may actually find a better instrument on the secondhand market.